Cimpress plc research snapshot

 Industry trend

-Small businesses continue to need physical marketing materials, business cards, signage, packaging, and promotional products, but the mix is gradually shifting toward digital marketing.
-Cimpress has responded with VistaCreate and other digital design tools.
+Small businesses continue to need physical marketing materials, business cards, signage, packaging, apparel, and promotional products, but the mix is gradually shifting toward digital marketing and AI-enabled design.
+Cimpress has responded with VistaCreate, 99designs, and the new Canva partnership where Canva AI plugs directly into Cimpress systems.
 The long-term trend in small business formation is favorable, but per-customer print spending faces secular pressure from digital alternatives.

 Valuation and margin of safety

-At $99.73, CMPR trades at 0.68x trailing sales, 54.5x trailing P/E, 20.75x forward P/E, and 17.8x P/FCF with TTM FCF of $135.72 million.
+At $99.24, CMPR trades at 26.18x trailing P/E, 18.69x forward P/E, 0.65x sales, and 13.17x price to free cash flow with an enterprise value of $3.91 billion and a PEG ratio of 0.85.
 The forward multiple implies expectations of a significant earnings recovery.
-Positive FCF and the recognizable brand create some support, but net debt to EBITDA near 3.8x and negative equity mean the margin of safety depends on sustained margin improvement.
+Positive free cash flow, a raised EBITDA target, and the recognizable brand create some support, but net leverage near 2.9x and negative equity mean the margin of safety depends on sustained margin improvement and debt reduction.

 Source-backed data